-A structured in-service program for the senior church music major in a local church under the direction of an academic and field supervisor, combining class preparation with practical experience.
+A structured in-service program for the senior church music major or Christian worship minor (music track) in a local church under the direction of an academic and field supervisor, combining class preparation with practical experience.
 Prerequisite: MUSC 3062.

 MUSC 4023.
 Church Music History